 We conducted the audit in accordance with generally accepted auditing standards in Sweden.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities section.
-We are independent of Kommuninvest i Sverige AB (publ) in accordance with professional ethics for accountants in Sweden and have otherwise fulfilled our ethical responsibilities in accordance with these requirements.
+We are independent of the Parent Society and the Group in accordance with generally accepted accounting practices in Sweden and have, in all other regards, fulfilled our ethical responsibilities under these requirements.